What’s Your Type, Huh?

 Or if your niche is something like ‘Book club’ where you of course can’t publish a book every week, then you should do a curated newsletter linking to amazing books out there.

-Focused on an Industry or Product
+Focused On an Industry or Product

 Some newsletters are focused on helping people get better at what they do.